Our Team

 Assistant School Director

-Hi, my name is Geri Hamada and this is my sixth year working at Foundations.
+Hi, my name is Geri Hamada and this is my seventh year working at Foundations.
 I hold a Multiple Subject Teaching Credential from Cal State Fullerton with a minor in Child Development.
 I have also received certification in TCU’s Trust-Based Relational Intervention Program.
 Although I did not teach in a formal setting while raising my five children, I did experience teaching all levels through homeschooling elementary to high school.
 I have a heart for children with learning challenges and gained valuable experience over the last 20 years that I have incorporated into my classroom.

 Teaching has been my life long passion and I feel so blessed to be part of the Foundations team.
 Over the years, I have witnessed amazing growth in each of our students.
 It is such a joy to watch their excitement as they conquer difficult programs and succeed where they once struggled.
 I truly enjoy encouraging them each day and helping them become the best they can be.